ucsc/site-freespeech/_src/report-violations.md

 Accordingly, UC Santa Cruz strives to maintain an inclusive and diverse work and learning environment free of hate and bias.

-UC Santa Cruz students experiencing acts of bias can report the incident through our [Bias Response website](https://biasresponse.ucsc.edu/).
-Students should report discrimination and harassment to the [Office of Equity and Equal Protection](https://equity.ucsc.edu/).
+UC Santa Cruz students should report discrimination and harassment to the [Office of Equity and Equal Protection](https://equity.ucsc.edu/).